Traumatic Brain Injuries

 It is important to note that the cost of treating a traumatic brain injury can be astronomical.
 In fact, the Brain Injury Association of America estimates that the average cost of treating a severe TBI is more than $4 million.

-Can You Sue for a Traumatic Brain Injury?
+Can You Sue For a Traumatic Brain Injury?

 If you or someone you love has suffered a traumatic brain injury in Washington, you may be entitled to compensation.
-In order to recover compensation, you will need to file a personal injury lawsuit against the party that caused the accident.
+In order to recover compensation, you will need to file a personal injury claim against the party that caused the accident.

 You will need to prove the following elements: